-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension. outcomes.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 2.3 Action: Engagement Surveys Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
+Scope: LEA-wide By continuing to analyze engagement among students, staff, and parents, we can strategically enhance academic involvement to improve student outcomes.
 Given that the districtwide average UPP is 76%, adopting a districtwide engagement plan ensures that feedback is received and strategies are implemented that benefits all UPP students districtwide, promoting increased support for achievement.
-Scope: LEA-wide 2.4 Action: Community Liaisons Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
+Gallup Survey- Parent, Student, and Staff 2.4 Action: Community Liaisons Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
 Scope: LEA-wide Over 70 percent of our students are represented as part of our UPP Family, and Community Liaisons will enhance family and community involvement in student learning.
 They will provide guidance on supporting students' academic and behavioral development.
 To meet the diverse needs of families, meetings will be scheduled during and after school hours, offering access to district support and programs.
 With rising enrollment and a significant increase in the number of English Learners, expanded family outreach is essential.
 Liaisons will staff a central family welcome center available daily to assist families.
 With 76% of our students classified as unduplicated pupils, districtwide outreach provides a unified framework to address common challenges and enhance educational outcomes for this substantial portion of our student population.
-Local Indicator: Parent and Family Engagement (Priority 3), Parent Gallup, Parent Involvement Opportunities, Parent Engagement Reflection Tool 2.5 Action: Recruit and maintain high quality staffing supporting students Need: We provide this service to increase student engagement, specifically for those represented in our unduplicated count, because engagement is critical for academic success and overall well- being.
-Removing financial barriers that deter applicants from pursuing job opportunities meets Williams Audit: Highly Qualified Teachers
+Local Indicator: Parent and Family Engagement (Priority 3), Parent Gallup, Parent Involvement Opportunities, Parent Engagement Reflection Tool 2.5 Action: Recruit and maintain high quality staffing supporting students We provide this service to increase student engagement, specifically for those represented in our unduplicated count, because engagement is Williams Audit: Highly Qualified Teachers